Majestic (video game): Reception

+Majestic was a commercial failure.
+Reportedly, fewer than 13,500 people have subscribed to the game.

 Majestic was recognized as the "Best Original Game" at E3 in 2001 and one of the five "Game Innovation Spotlights" at the Game Developers Choice Awards in 2002.
 IGN questioned some of the suspension of disbelief required by the plot, but praised the ambition of the game, and the large potential it had and scored it 7.5/10.

 The editors of PC Gamer US awarded Majestic their 2001 "Most Innovative" prize, and wrote: "When the concepts Majestic pioneered are rekindled in the future, we'll remember it for inspiring a new direction for game developers".
 The Electric Playground and the Academy of Interactive Arts & Sciences nominated Majestic for their 2001 "Most Innovative Game of the Year" and "Innovation in Computer Gaming" awards, but were ultimately given to Grand Theft Auto III and Black & White, respectively.